 The vegetation in the areas with Mediterranean climate is mostly characterized by sclerophyllous plants like the olive tree, a typical Mediterranean plant.

 The aim of the park, which opened in 1999, is among other things the conservation of rare plant species.
-Some 1 500 plant species grow in the Jardí Botànic.
-Since the park is still quite new, most of the plants are quite young.
+About 1 500 plant species grow in the Jardí Botànic.
+Since the park is still quite new, most of the plants are relatively young.
 Some areas have not yet been planted in order to maintain a mixture of old and young plants.
 Still, the park is very pretty and there is a lot to be discovered.

 The park was laid out by an interdisciplinary team led by the architect Carles Ferrater.
 In the Institute of Botany within the compound of the garden, there are changing exhibitions related to botany on display.